dotnet/corefx/Documentation/building/cross-building.md

 Compiling for managed CoreFX
 ============================
-In order to generate managed CoreFX for ARM, we can compile CoreFX with native build because managed CoreFX is architecture independent.
+The managed components of CoreFX are architecture-independent and thus do not require a special build for arm or arm64.

-Many of the managed binaries are OS-independent, System.Linq.dll.
-However, some are OS-specific, System.IO.FileSystem.dll, with different builds for Windows vs Linux.
+Many of the managed binaries are also OS-independent, e.g. System.Linq.dll, while some are OS-specific, e.g. System.IO.FileSystem.dll, with different builds for Windows and Linux.

     lgs@ubuntu ~/git/corefx/ $ ./build.sh managed debug clean verbose